lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

 collision is so small that we can treat the hash function's output as a unique identifier for the given input.
-The [SHA-1][sha1] cryptographic hash function maps inputs to 160-bit numbers (40 hexadecial digits).
+The [SHA-1][sha1] cryptographic hash function maps inputs to 160-bit numbers (40 hexadecimal digits).
 Here's the SHA-1 hash (computed with Microsoft's FCIV program) of the `"Hello world"` example from the MultiBit
 tutorial: